canada-ca/devex/GCDevEx_TermsandConditions.md

 **Please note: you are required to complete the information requested at the end of this document and submit the modified version of this document with your Proposal.
-Refer to &quot;Introduction&quot; and &quot;Acceptance&quot;, below.**
+Refer to &quot;Introduction&quot; and &quot;Acceptance&quot;, below. changes|changements**